plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

  //                        `----------------------------------'  `----------------------------------'
 ```

 Right now it only contains adjustment to the underglow.
+Activated by
+holding down `RAISE` and `LOWER` at the same time.